 We envision that the profiling of engineered populations will permit a DCGA of many biological systems in multiple organisms.
-Future molecular tools will allow an expansion of the demonstrated approach in scale, allelic variety, and complexity of phenotypic characterization.
-The genotype-to-phenotype complexity revealed by such data may allow for the inference of other non-linear system models, analogous to the one demonstrated here.
-Ultimately, such DCGAs may allow for a much more in-depth understanding in the co-functioning of multi-gene systems in many living organisms.
+The expanse of currently-available molecular tools will allow an extension of the demonstrated approach in scale, allelic variety, and complexity of phenotypic characterization.
+With ubiquitous complex genotype-to-phenotype relationships in biological systems, DCGAs may provide a much-needed possibility to dissect, reconstruct, and understand multi-gene systems in many living organisms.

 Materials and Methods